 Once properly configured, when you dial through Asterisk with Dialectic, you own phone (as specified in the “Your Extension” field) will ring; when you pick it up, Asterisk will connect you to the dialed number.

 Troubleshooting an Asterisk configuration is beyond the scope of this documentation, but here are some tips.
 If you are having problems, make sure the required ports are open (on both your Mac and the Asterisk server), and that Asterisk’s manager.conf file (this file is located at /etc/asterisk/manager.conf on the machine running Asterisk) has been properly edited to include your information (i.e., your manager.conf file must include a custom user with a username & password that matches what you’ve entered in your Asterisk Dial Method configuration).
-Remember that after making changes to the manager.conf file, you must restart the Asterisk server to enact the changes.
+Also, you may be using a custom manager.conf file named manager_custom.conf or something similar.
+Remember that after making changes to the manager.conf (or manager_custom.conf) file, you must restart the Asterisk server to enact the changes.
 If you’re running Asterisk locally (i.e., on the same machine as Dialectic), the “Start Asterisk” and “Reload Config” buttons in Dialectic Asterisk Dial Method configuration screen (see above) can help you with this.

 It may also help, if things are not working properly, to enable the Verbose Logging checkbox.
 This will cause extra logging information about Dialectic’s communication with the Asterisk server to be written to the Console of the Mac running Dialectic as you try to connect.